 Subsequent to the end of fiscal 2021, on March 30, 2022, the Compensation Committee approved the Fourth Amended and Restated Long-Term Incentive Plan (the "amended LTIP"), which will be effective beginning with the 2022-2024 LTIP.
-The LTIP was amended to, among other things, add a definition for "Structured Retirement" and the related vesting of both time-based and performance-based awards under such Structured Retirement.
+The LTIP was amended to, among other things, add a definition for "Structured Retirement" and the related vesting of both timebased and performance-based awards under such Structured Retirement.
 The addition of Structured Retirement provides an opportunity for greater vesting upon retirement where the participant assists the Company in ensuring the succession of the participant's position with the Company prior to the participant's retirement.
-In order to be eligible to terminate in a Structured Retirement, the participant must terminate employment after meeting the age and service requirements set forth in the amended LTIP, the Compensation Committee must confirm through proper corporate action that the participant has 16 met all of the succession planning objectives set by the Compensation Committee for the participant, the participant must continue to work until the date required by the Compensation Committee (which may not be more than 60 days after the Compensation Committee confirms that the objectives have been met), and the participant must execute a release of claims in favor of the Company.
+In order to be eligible to terminate in a Structured Retirement, the participant must terminate employment after meeting the age and service requirements set forth in the amended LTIP, the Compensation Committee must confirm through proper corporate action that the participant must continue to work until the date required by the Compensation Committee for the participant, the participant must continue to work until the date required by the Compensation Committee (which may not be more than 60 days after the Compensation Committee confirms that the objectives have been met), and the participant must execute a release of claims in favor of the Company.
 The final determination as to whether the requirements of a Structured Retirement have been met is in the sole discretion of the Compensation Committee.